 What criteria does ICANN Compliance use to evaluate compliance with validation requirements?

-What are the validation requirements for *each* of the data elements collected by the registrar?
+What are the validation requirements for *each* of the data elements required to be collected by the registrar?
 If possible, use the four level scale of V0, V1, V2, V3.

 V0 = No validation required.